Völkisch nationalism

 Völkisch nationalism (Völkischer Nationalismus /de/, lit.
-'Folkist nationalism') is a German far-right ultranationalist, ethno-nationalist and racial nationalist ideology.
-It assumes the essentialist design as Völker (lit. "peoples") or Volksgruppen (lit. "ethnic groups"), which are described as closed ethnic-biological and ethnic-cultural units within a hierarchy of such populations.
+'Folkish nationalism') is a German far-right, ultranationalist, ethno-nationalist, and/or racial nationalist ideology.
+It assumes the essentialist concept of Völker (lit. "peoples") or Volksgruppen (lit. "ethnic groups"), which are described as closed ethnic-biological and ethnic-cultural units within a hierarchy of such populations.
 Völkisch nationalism influenced Japanese minzoku nationalism.

 At times, Völkisch nationalism was a broad and predominant ideological view in Central Europe, represented in numerous nationalist, typically explicitly antisemitic and other racist associations of all kinds with many publications and well-known personalities.
 It differentiates itself from the Völkisch movement by being a more vague and not inherently antisemitic ideology.
-Today, particularly in Germany, ethnopluralism is viewed as standing in the same tradition as Völkisch nationalism.
+In the 21st century, particularly in Germany, ethnopluralism is viewed as standing in the same tradition as Völkisch nationalism.

 History

+1871–1945

 Towards the end of the 19th century, the movement gained influence over the political and cultural debate in Central Europe.
 Its historical significance was found in its own nationalism, especially in the German Reich.
+The Völkisch movement, to which the German national associations such as the DNVP and the NSDAP belonged.

+The NSDAP – whose party organ was the Völkischer Beobachter – rejected the Weimar Constitution and represented Völkische Gemeinschaftlichkeitskonzepte (lit. "ethnic [German] concepts of community").
+The biological and cultural homogeneity of the "Volk" as a "Abstammungsgemeinschaft" (lit. "community of descent") and the "exclusion or destruction of the heterogeneous" were invoked.
+Völkische (lit. "nation", "ethnic") concepts such as "Volkstum", "Lebensraum" and above all "Volksgemeinschaft" were widespread in large parts of the German population and especially within the "Fatherland Camp", thus an integral part of the Nazi programming.
 German Protestantism is considered to be its social support and its "necessary ideal condition".
 From an ideological perspective, the "bourgeois-Protestant mentality" has become increasingly German-Völkisch since the Reichsgründung (lit.
 "Establishment of the Reich").
 A nationally charged Protestantism of the Reich thus led to the Nazi concept of the German Christians.

-The Völkisch movement, to which the German national associations and the NSDAP belonged – whose party organ was the Völkischer Beobachter – rejected the Weimar Constitution and represented Völkische Gemeinschaftlichkeitskonzepte (lit. "ethnic [German] concepts of community").
-The biological and cultural homogeneity of the "Volks" as a "Abstammungsgemeinschaft" (lit. "community of descent") and the "exclusion or destruction of the heterogeneous" were invoked.
-Völkische (lit. "nation", "ethnic") concepts such as "Volkstum", "Lebensraum" and above all "Volksgemeinschaft" were widespread in large parts of the German population and especially within the "Fatherland Camp", thus an integral part of the Nazi programming.
+1945–present

-From the postwar era to today, Völkisch nationalism is rejected by the mainstream German political circles.
-But with the rise of right-wing populism since the 2010s, these political movements have grown somewhat again in Germany; Der Flügel (2015–2020) was the name of the Völkisch nationalist and right-wing extremist group within the Alternative for Germany.
+From the postwar era to the early 21st century, Völkisch nationalism was rejected by the mainstream German political circles.
+With the rise of national conservatism, right-wing populism, Völkisch nationalism and the Neue Rechte during the 2010s and as of the 2020s, young conservatives became more likely to support far-right and hard-right parties such as the Alternative for Germany (AfD).
+The AfD particularly became successful among the region of East Germany within the states that were a part of the German Democratic Republic.
+The Völkisch faction of the AfD is largely led by those such as Björn Höcke, Andreas Kalbitz, André Poggenburg, Jan Wenzel Schmidt and Jean-Pascal Hohm.

 Characteristics

 Völkisch nationalism means the rise of their own Volks defined by common descent, culture and language, and the desire for a homogeneous population by excluding foreigners.
 The people become a collective subject.
 It forms a hierarchical value of the Völker.

-German social scientist calls seven core elements of a Völkisch nationalism:
+German social scientist Helmut Kellershohn calls seven core elements of a Völkisch nationalism: